agodahdev/Property-Price-Estimator/README.md

 - **Consistency:** Set random seed for same results every time

 **Final Setup:** 50 trees with other settings optimized for best performance.

+## What We Found Out

+### Our Three Questions - The Results

+**Question 1: CORRECT**
+London houses do cost 150-200% more than other UK areas.
+Big difference confirmed.

+**Question 2: CORRECT**
+Detached houses are definitely the most expensive, costing 40-60% more than terraced houses.

+**Question 3: PARTLY CORRECT**
+New houses sometimes cost more, but it depends on location.
+Usually 15-25% more in popular areas.

+### Business Value
+- **Estate Agents:** Give clients data-backed price estimates
+- **Investors:** Find good deals and market opportunities
+- **Buyers:** Make smarter decisions with real market data
+- **Everyone:** Better understanding of UK house market